-Well, Flinto has a web and Mac version, you can easily import your Sketch and Photoshop designs and join your team.
+Well, Flinto has a web design tool and Mac version, you can easily import your Sketch and Photoshop designs and join your team.
 You’ll never feel like you’re left out.

 It’s super fast, mirrors iPhone and Android transition animations, it supports prototype previewing, and sharing the installation link is simple — just send a link to whoever you want to from the app.